Masamerc/metacritic_scraper/README.md

 ```
 $ conda env create -f environ.yaml
 ```
-Then you can just run the code below to activate the environment
+Then you can just run ```conda activate``` to activate the environment
 ```
 $ conda activate meta-scraper
 ```
-Here are the required packages
+If you don't have conda set up, ere are the required packages
 ```
   - beautifulsoup4
   - numpy